One offer, a contribution dial

 Caregiving prevalence is roughly uniform across income bands — if anything, HCEs are slightly more likely to be in caregiving years because they tend to be mid-to-senior career, which correlates with parents in their 70s and 80s.1 What changes at the top of the org chart is the cost of the consequences.

-Replacement cost: Replacing a partner, director, VP, or top professional costs 200%+ of annual salary per SHRM benchmarks.2 A single caregiver-driven attrition at the partner level easily costs more than a year of voluntary benefit access for the entire firm.
+Replacement cost: Replacing a partner, director, VP, or top professional costs 200%+ of annual salary per SHRM benchmarks.2 A single caregiver-driven attrition at the partner level can cost more than many years of making Keystone visible at preferred rates.

 Silent absorption: SHRM Working Caregivers research finds HCEs are statistically more likely than rank-and-file employees to silently absorb caregiving without flagging it to their employer — partly because of the cultural expectation that "I can handle it," partly because they have the income to absorb the OOP cost, partly because they don't want to signal that they're distracted or might leave.3 The cost shows up later as declined advancement, quiet hours-reduction, early retirement, or a quiet move to a more accommodating firm.

-The voluntary structure fits this cohort naturally.
-HCEs can comfortably afford the personal portion of a preferred-pricing voluntary benefit.
+The no-employer-funding end of the dial fits this cohort naturally.
+HCEs can often afford the personal portion at the preferred rate.
 They don't need the employer to subsidize cost — they need the resource to be visible, vetted, and easy to opt into without a public conversation.
-A voluntary listing in the benefits portal accomplishes both: the resource is officially endorsed (so they trust it), and accessing it is a private decision (so they use it without flagging vulnerability).
+Making Keystone available in the benefits portal accomplishes both: the resource is visible and trusted, and accessing it is a private decision.

 The retention upside accrues to you anyway.
 Even though you're not subsidizing the benefit, an HCE who quietly stops absorbing caregiving chaos is an HCE who quietly stops moving toward the exit.
 The retention math works regardless of who pays the line item.